boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 # KPI Card

-`KPI Card` widget allows you to measure trends through key performance indicators (KPIs) like value and goal.
-The key metrics such as *revenue vs investment, target vs current value, and stocks vs demand* are generally displayed in the KPI Card widget.
+The `KPI Card` widget allows you to measure trends through key performance indicators (KPIs) such as value and goal.
+Key metrics like revenue vs investment, target vs current value, and stocks vs demand are typically displayed in the KPI Card widget.

 The visualization of the KPI card widget is customizable, and you can format the values displayed in the widget using the provided options.